Course Numbering System

 CHE 477 - Proteins and Nucleic Acids Lab College of Arts & Sciences

 Double Numbered with: CHE 677

-3 Credits - Offered at least 1 time, fall or spring
+3 Credits - Offered at least 1x, fall or spring

 Experimental methods for biologically synthesizing and chemically purifying macromolecules in order to analyze their structure and function, including: polymerase chain reaction; site-directed mutagenesis; Protein expression and purification; nucleic acid and protein electrophoresis.
 Additional work required of graduate students.
 PREREQ: CHE 474 or BIO 326 or BIO 575

 CHE 477 - course subject = CHE (Chemistry) (see “Courses ”) and catalog number = 477.